emb03/ndlc.info/pages/03.program/sessions/Discovering-and-Accomodating-the-Needs-of-Target-Communities-in-Academic-Libraries/session.md

 	- Programming, Outreach, and Advocacy

 ---
-_This panel examines how library practices represent racial, gender, and sexual norms through core functions, including collections, instruction, and programming.
-The presenters analyze how libraries reproduce and resist racism and heteronormativity, and how those productions of knowledge reflect or reject the larger communities.
-How does your library approach immigrants'/migrants' needs?
-How do LGBTQ+ youth evaluate library materials specific to their experience and identity?
-How do you include the under-represented in your library's spaces, webpages, and publications?_

 _Academic libraries are continuously exploring different methods on how to reach and meet the needs of not only “traditional” students but also target communities to provide a sense of diversity and inclusion._

 _•	Andrade and Hazlitt will talk about a pilot project to offer basic computer classes to facilities staff at LMU._